Cottonwood Veterinary Clinic

 New associates came and went during this transitional time, most notably Dr.'s Mike Curley and Mike Eisenminger.
 The Practice added Alan Saffert who became the Office Manager and Jerome Smith who became the large animal medical Coordinator.

 In 2009 Dr. Stone became the sole owner of Cottonwood Veterinary Clinic, with Alan Saffert running the office.
 We have added Dr. R Kent Leckie, Dr. Travis Freiwald, and Dr. Angela Marthaler to continue to serve the people, their pets and livestock of the Southwestern Minnesota area.
-Our dog and cat work has continued to expand, and Dr. Freiwald and Dr. Marthaler are happy to work on your 4 legged family members.
+Our dog and cat work has continued to expand, and Dr. Freiwald is happy to work on your 4 legged family members.

 After 50 years of serving the community, and dealing with the ever changing Veterinary profession in 2019 Dr. Stone stepped down as owner of Cottonwood Veterinary Clinic and Dr. Scott Kuecker, Son of the earlier Dr. Ron Kuecker became the sole owner.
 Dr. Stone will continue to be a part of the clinic, advising as Dr. Kuecker begins his adventure here.